-standard of performance under [33 U.S.C. § 1316] or prohibition, effluent standard, or pretreatment standard under [33 U.S.C. § 1317], and with any other appropriate requirement of State law set forth in such certification, and shall become a condition on any Federal license or permit subject to the provisions of this section.
+...shall set forth any effluent limitations and other limitations and monitoring requirements necessary to assure that any applicant for a Federal license or permit will comply with any applicable effluent limitations and other limitations under [33 U.S.C. § 1311 or 1312] standard of performance under [33 U.S.C. § 1316] or prohibition, effluent standard, or pretreatment standard under [33 U.S.C. § 1317], and with any other appropriate requirement of State law set forth in such certification, and shall become a condition on any Federal license or permit subject to the provisions of this section.

-The SWRCB issues CWA § 401 certifications for hydroelectric power projects in California.
+The SWRCB issues CWA Section 401 certifications for hydroelectric power projects in California.

-A CWA section 401 water quality certificate was not issued for the current FERC license for the existing Project because the license for this Project was issued before enactment of the CWA.
+A CWA Section 401 water quality certificate was not issued for the current FERC license for the existing Project because the Federal Power Commission issued the Project license before enactment of the CWA.